NonsoTheTechGuy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-# About Bash Project: 0x05.
-Processes and Signals
+# About Bash Project: 0x03.
+Shell, init files, variables and expansions

 ## Concepts
 For this project, we expect you to look at this concept:

 - [Struggling with the sandbox?
 Try this: Using Docker & WSL on your local host](https://intranet.alxswe.com/concepts/100039)

-Resources
+# Resources
-Read or watch:
+## Read or watch:
 - [Expansions](https://intranet.alxswe.com/rltoken/oXnzBjLBA9t9dr7WuftdmQ)
 - [Shell Arithmetic](https://intranet.alxswe.com/rltoken/PLSUQnBcKKU5eEgRfRDlug)
 - [Variables](https://intranet.alxswe.com/rltoken/SvdGNZJjKsPghzZEhaWu4Q)